General Services and Policies

-The Indian Pueblo Cultural Center Library & Archives welcome all researchers and guests visiting the Museum.
+The Indian Pueblo Cultural Center Library & Archives welcomes all researchers and guests visiting the Museum.

-The IPCC Library & Archives is a place for learning and research for IPCC/IPMI staff, guests, local and tribal communities, in addition to other research communities.
-The Library & Archives strives to provide a welcoming, and safe environment for all researchers to enjoy.
+The IPCC Library & Archives is a place for learning and research for IPCC/IPMI staff, guests, local and tribal communities, and other researchers.
+The Library & Archives strives to provide a welcoming and safe environment for all researchers to enjoy.

 All library users are expected to:

-- Respect the rights and property of others; treat library resources, and facility with appropriate care and respect.
+- Respect the rights and property of others, and treat library resources and facility with appropriate care and respect.

-- Comply with all Library & Archive policies, including rules posted within the library, including all local, state, and federal laws.
+- Comply with all Library & Archives policies, including rules posted within the library, and all local, state, and federal laws.

 - Present identification upon request by the library staff.